 Reliability and Science

-Reliability and Cold Fusion
+External Reliability and Cold Fusion

+A good example of a failure to apply the definition of reliability correctly is provided by the cold fusion case of 1989.
 Fleischmann and Pons announced to the world that they had managed to generate heat at normal temperatures, instead of the huge and expensive tori used in most research into nuclear fusion.

 Reliability and Statistics